Anton495/graph-isomorphism/README.md

 >>>
 ```

-## Virtual neural network derivative
+## Graph virtual neural network derivative

-When constructing the derivative of a virtual neural network, non-zero elements of the outdegree matrix are used.
+When constructing the derivative of GVN, non-zero elements of the outdegree matrix are used.
 This is done as follows:

 1. For each layer, a list is created, consisting of the outdegrees of each vertex.
 Thus, a certain sequence of lists is obtained.